n3554/n3554/technical_specification/parallelism.4.1.alg.general.md

 6. Algorithms invoked with an execution policy object of type `execution_policy` execute internally as if invoked with instances of type `sequential_execution_policy`, `parallel_execution_policy`, or a non-standard implementation-defined execution policy depending on the dynamic value of the `execution_policy` object.

-7. The applications of function objects in parallel algorithms invoked with an execution policy object of non-standard type provided by the implementation execute in implementation-defined fashion.
+7. The semantics of parallel algorithms invoked with an execution policy object of type other than those described by this Technical Specification are unspecified.